mmazi/rescu/README.md

 Usage
 ---------------

-1. Create a JAX-RS-annotated interface (or get it from the REST service developer), eg. `ExampleService`.
+1. Create a JAX-RS-annotated interface (or get it from the REST service developer), eg. `ExampleService.java`.
 2. Call `ExampleService service = RestProxyFactory.createProxy(ExampleService.class, "http://www.example.com/")`.
 3. That's it!
 Just use the `service` object you just got.